 Jägermeister is an herbal, bitter liqueur from Germany made of a secret blend of over 50 herbs, fruits, and spices.
-It is a popular spirit and one that you will be able to find in almost any bar and liquor store you walk into.
+It is a popular spirit that is easy to spot in any bar and liquor store you walk into.

 In the past, Jäger (as it's popularly known) gained a notorious reputation because it can get you very drunk, very fast.
-This is due mostly to its use in shooters, especially the infamous Jäger bomb.
-Jägermeister's reputation is one of those love-hate perceptions that come with many of the stronger distilled spirits which are often abused (just look at tequila's reputation).
+This is due mostly to its use in shooters like the infamous Jäger bomb.
+It's one of those love-hate reputations (similar to tequila) that often comes with many of the stronger distilled spirits.

 01 of 12

-The surfer on acid has been a popular drink for some time, and it is one of the best ways to enjoy Jägermeister.
-The taste is surprising, and the recipe is extremely easy to follow.
+The surfer on acid is a longtime favorite and one of the best ways to enjoy Jägermeister.
+The taste is tropical and invigorating, and the recipe is extremely easy, requiring just three ingredients: Jägermeister, coconut rum, and pineapple juice.
+It's perfect for happy hour and a perfect candidate for a tasty jello shot.

 02 of 12